rGitcy/Network-Embedding-and-Application-papers/README.md

-Some recommended papers on Network Embedding
+Some recommended papers on Network Embedding and Application
 ===

 Contributed by Ruijie Wu and Chunyang Ruan